-Lewis Electron Dot Diagram
+Lewis Electron Dot Diagram - Concept

 Lewis Electron Dot Diagrams are used to visually depict bonding by representing valence electrons as dots surrounding an elemental symbol.
 These dots can be on any of the four sides of the symbol, each side representing a different orbital (1 s orbital and 3 p orbitals).

 Alright so let's talk about covalent bonding in Lewis Dot Diagram.
 Lewis Dot Diagrams are illustrations of how the elements in a covalent bond come together to form a new, a structure or a molecule.
 So there lots of ways they can share those valence electrons, they can come together within a single bond sharing only 2 valence electrons, they can come together in a double bond sharing 4 valence electrons or they can come together in a triple bond sharing 6 valence electrons between the 2 atoms.
 Alright there's also something called a coordinate covalent bond, typically when you think of 2 elements coming together to share valence electrons where 1 is coming from one atom the other is coming from the other atom.
 But sometimes there's 2 valence electrons will come from a single atom.
 The single atom will just give up two its electrons and share, that's called a coordinate covalent bond.